TheJacksonLab/ECG_ActiveLearning/README.md

 The step-by-step compilation is covered in [INSTALLATION.MD](https://github.com/TheJacksonLab/ECG_ActiveLearning/blob/main/INSTALLATION.MD)

+## How do i cite AL4ECG workflow ?

 If you are using this active learning workflow  in your research paper, please cite us as
 ```